Projects, Publications and Ongoing Work

 Research Papers

-- Open Discourse is a comprehensive project that processes every word spoken in the German Bundestag’s parliamentary sessions into a machine-readable format, encompassing nearly 900,000 speeches from 1949 to 2022.
+Abstract: Open Discourse is a comprehensive project that processes every word spoken in the German Bundestag’s parliamentary sessions into a machine-readable format, encompassing nearly 900,000 speeches from 1949 to 2022.
 This paper introduces the database, comparing it to other parliamentary text corpora projects and highlighting its potential for political research through modern quantitative text analysis and political science research frameworks.

 Software Projects